Basement Ceiling Options (Drop vs Drywall vs Exposed) Cost in 2026: $1,500-$6,500

 DIY feasibility: High

-Risk warning: Drop ceilings are genuinely DIY-accessible and a good starting project.
+Risk warning: Drop ceilings are very DIY-accessible and a good starting project.
 Drywall ceiling finishing is deceptively difficult - a smooth, flat ceiling is much harder to achieve than walls and the mistakes are very visible.
 Most DIYers who attempt drywall ceiling taping save money on materials but spend significant time and still end up with visible imperfections.

 How to Save Money